apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

 the blocks in the write-ahead log to be missing.
 This is unlikely unless multiple data nodes in HDFS have been lost.

-*A*: Get the WAL files online and healthy.
+Get the WAL files online and healthy.
 Restore any data nodes that may be down.

-*Q*: How do find out which tablets are offline?
+**How do find out which tablets are offline?**

-*A*: Use +accumulo admin checkTablets+
+Use `accumulo admin checkTablets`

     $ accumulo admin checkTablets

-*Q*: I lost three data nodes, and I'm missing blocks in a WAL.
-I don't care about data loss, how can I get those tablets online?
+**I lost three data nodes, and I'm missing blocks in a WAL.
+I don't care about data loss, how can I get those tablets online?**

 See the discussion in <<metadata>>, which shows a typical metadata table listing.
-The entries with a column family of +log+ are references to the WAL for that tablet.
+The entries with a column family of `log` are references to the WAL for that tablet.
 If you know what WAL is bad, you can find all the references with a grep in the shell:

     shell> grep 0cb7ce52-ac46-4bf7-ae1d-acdcfaa97995
     3< log:127.0.0.1+9997/0cb7ce52-ac46-4bf7-ae1d-acdcfaa97995 []    127.0.0.1+9997/0cb7ce52-ac46-4bf7-ae1d-acdcfaa97995|6

-*A*: You can remove the WAL references in the metadata table.
+You can remove the WAL references in the metadata table.

     shell> grant -u root Table.WRITE -t accumulo.metadata shell> delete 3< log 127.0.0.1+9997/0cb7ce52-ac46-4bf7-ae1d-acdcfaa97995

-Note: the colon (+:+) is omitted when specifying the _row cf cq_ for the delete command.
+Note: the colon (`:`) is omitted when specifying the _row cf cq_ for the delete command.

 The master will automatically discover the tablet no longer has a bad WAL reference and will assign the tablet.
 You will need to remove the reference from all the tablets to get them online.

-*Q*: The metadata (or root) table has references to a corrupt WAL.
+**The metadata (or root) table has references to a corrupt WAL.**

 This is a much more serious state, since losing updates to the metadata table will result in references to old files which may not exist, or lost references to new files, resulting